• Skip to primary navigation

 Home » DIY Projects

-How to Make A Rustic Floral Handmade Clay Tray
+How to Make an Air Dry Clay Tray

 A long time ago I took a clay class with my older sister at The Penn View Art Center.
 The center was run by, Sr. Edith Nemeth from the neighboring Divine Redeemer motherhouse.